MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Host/Start-Transcript.md

 ### -LiteralPath

 Specifies a location to the transcript file.
-Unlike the **Path** parameter, the value of the **LiteralPath** parameter is used exactly as it is typed.
+Unlike the **Path** parameter, the value of the **LiteralPath** parameter is used exactly as it's typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks inform PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: System.String